Sixt uses anti-castor demo for advertising

 Since yesterday, protesters have been trying to stop the Castor in the Wendland and take part in serious blockages in the case of seat blocks.
 Now, one may think of the idea as to what one wants, there are even people who think that the demonstrators are themselves to blame, others have understood how important it is to put a sign here.

-Now you can stand by how you want it: I thought it was blatant, what makes automaker Sixt out of it: The anti-Castor demonstration on Saturday they used as a forum for their gurilla marketing campaign.
+Now you can stand by whatever you want: I thought it was crazy what automaker Sixt is doing with it: They used the anti-Castor demonstration on Saturday as a forum for their gurilla marketing campaign.
 Here are a few photos:

 Communication consultant Tapio Liller posted the video of the campaign on his blog and commented on it and discussed it objectively, although he personally distanced himself from the campaign, but nevertheless provided an accurate analysis: